Family Law Attorneys

 The prospect of an impending divorce, custody battle or support matter can be daunting and is often emotional.

-At Daley Zucker, our family law attorneys are here to help you through the challenges with sound legal advice and counsel that will keep you moving forward.
+At Daley Zucker, our family law attorneys in Harrisburg, PA are here to help you through the challenges with sound legal advice and counsel that will keep you moving forward.
 Instead of overloading you with legalese and complexity, we will listen, gather all the important details, and work with you to find practical solutions every step of the way.

 Our attorneys have been practicing family law throughout Central PA for over 50 years combined and have offices in Harrisburg and Lemoyne, PA to serve you.

 When it comes to divorce, we understand the emotions that come with the dissolution of a marriage.
 Divorce can be stressful and feel discouraging, and you are going to need a trustworthy divorce lawyer and team to answer your questions about what to expect throughout the duration and how to protect your rights, assets, and future.